Brontomerus/brandons-site/src/data/about.md

 # Fun facts

 - I can (sort of) speak some Czech, or better said, Já umím mluvit trochu Česky.
+- Give me a Rubik's Cude and I'll solve it in less than 5 minutes.
-- I have never been able to spell "license" correctly without verifying via spellcheck or google.
+- Can't spell "license" correctly without verifying via spellcheck or google.
 - I have a mullet, because 2020.
 Gives off a real Joe Dirt vibe, but I like going against the grain.
 - I have a cat named Cookie.
 He is a ~6 year old tabby rescue, and follows me around everywhere.
 Kind of like a furry parrot that can only meow.